Physician Assistant Liability Insurance

 • Personal and advertising injury (defamation or content disputes).

-• Medical payments for minor injuries— regardless of fault.
+• Medical payments for minor injuries — regardless of fault.

-Recommended add-ons
+Recommended Add-Ons

 ⬆ Back to contents

-Physician Assistant Malpractice Insurance Cost:
+How Much Does Physician Assistant Malpractice Insurance Cost?

-General Liability Insurance – Estimated Ranges:
+General Liability — Estimated Ranges

 • Full-time vs. part-time, visit volume, and call coverage.